 Sunday closed it down with a more subdued by no less talented bunch of bands: Bob Dylan, Traffic, Peter Gabriel, Country Joe McDonald, The Allman Brothers Band, Spin Doctors, Porno For Pyros Gil Scott-Heron, Green Day, Paul Rogers of Bad Company with Rock and Blues Revue featuring Slash, Neal Schon, Andy Fraser, and Jason Bonham, Neville Brothers, Santana ft.
 Eric Gales, and Red Hot Chili Peppers, in their infamous giant lightbulb costumes with Flea, naked the entire show otherwise.

-In the pre-internet age (hell almost pre-email age!) the fest was a pay-per-view round the clock televised event and eventually made into a 2 CD album we all bought from Columbia House for a penny.
+In the pre-internet age (hell almost pre-email age!) the fest was a pay-per-view round-the-clock televised event and eventually made into a 2 CD compilation album we all bought from Columbia House for a penny.
 Perfect.
 Woodstock 94 was a hot mess of awesome and crazy that shouldn’t have worked so well.
 It did at times feel like the coming of age party for Gen-X and it was a lot truer to the original event.
-It also serves as a reminder as to why future attempts to hold another event, have had diminishing returnees.
+It also serves as a reminder as to why future attempts to hold another event, have had diminishing returns.

 Check out my recollection of Woodstock 1994 as an attendee: